Our Productive Home Office Setup

 His & Hers Layout

 Adequate space to move around in is something that my partner and I both love.
-With this, we opted for a customized T-shaped desk made out of concrete.
+With this, we opted for a customized desk made out of concrete (it was his brilliant idea to make it T-shaped, and this office was his gift).
 It's affordable, efficient, and heavy-duty.
 The design also allows us to have our L-shaped areas, which we find convenient since it makes everything within reach.
 Not to mention that the center space in the table is functional as well; it's where we do our weekly planning, have our conversations, and brainstorm for our respective jobs.

 Our office arrangements are straightforward; we have personal computers facing the wall to limit distractions, laptops, chairs, and organizers.
 My hubby’s side is simple and manly, while my area is a bit colorful and feminine.
 He likes touches of Black, while I enjoy patterns or solid colors.
 We believe that by keeping our style preferences (instead of sticking with one theme), we welcome more creative inspiration.